 Hope is not a Strategy—Action is

 But, hope is not a strategy during a national emergency.
-The nationwide shortage of something as simple as toilet paper (who would have thought) is accompanied by shortages in disinfectants and bottled water.
+The nationwide shortage of something as simple as toilet paper (who would have thought) was accompanied by shortages in disinfectants and bottled water.
 Both arguably more important during a disaster event, but equally limited as people prepare for the worst.

 We recognized early that during a crisis, supply and demand limit the availability of emergency water.
 Our supply chains aren’t structured to meet a sudden and massive demand for almost anything.
 They’re particularly ill-structured for critical items that remain dependent on centralized warehousing and distribution systems.
 Supply chains are also staffed by people who may be impacted by the disaster or simply told to stay home, as we’re seeing now, to reduce the spread of disease.
 But, supply chains don’t need to be restructured.
 Our approach to personal preparedness does.